Debt Ratios for Home Lending

 - Gross monthly income of $2,700 x .41 = $1,107 can be applied to recurring debt plus housing expenses

-If you want to run your own numbers, feel free to use our superb Loan Pre-Qualification Calculator.
+If you want to run your own numbers, we offer a Mortgage Loan Qualifying Calculator.

-Remember these are just guidelines.
-We'd be happy to go over pre-qualification to help you figure out how much you can afford.
+Remember these ratios are just guidelines.
+We'd be thrilled to pre-qualify you to help you determine how large a mortgage you can afford.

 Executive Lending Group can walk you through the pitfalls of getting a mortgage.
-Call us: 4056158543.
+Call us at 4056158543.